top of page

 Tim studied singing at the Guildhall School of Music and at the Munich Hochschule.
 His performing career included work in opera and theatre, including the title role in Don Giovanni for Opera 80/ETO, and roles for Opera Factory, ENO, ROH, Opera North and the Chichester Festival.
 His passion for education has led him to devise and direct projects for most of the main opera companies and orchestras, here and abroad, working in every kind of school and environment, as well as in prisons.
 He led the education work at English Touring Opera for 16 years.
 He has written and directed 4 large scale community operas, all with casts of over 200: One Breath (Sheffield), A House on the Moon and Zeppelin Dreams (Wolverhampton) and One Day Two Dawns (Cornwall, winner RPS Music Education Award in 2010).
 He has also written the libretti for and directed many operas for young people.
 He works regularly at the Casa da Musica in Porto, devising large-scale new pieces with mixed ability casts.
 He works regularly alongside old and young people with special needs.
 He was made an MBE in the 2019 New Year’s Honours.

-Toyin is a qualified social worker with over 40 years’ experience in the field of social work and social welfare both as a practitioner and as an academic.
-He is an external PhD examiner for the Tavistock Portman Foundation and University of East London.
-He has been involved in research and has written and co-authored academic publications that look at practice related areas, including children and families, discrimination, and equality.
-He currently sits on a number of tribunals including the Mental Health Review Tribunal; Immigration and Asylum Tribunal; Employment Tribunal and the Ministry of Defence Service Complaint Tribunal.
-He is involved in a Lord Lieutenant Occupational Committee project encouraging the active involvement of Primary School Children in life skills groups.
-He is a Trustee of Inspira Academy Trust and on the Leadership through Sports and Business Charity.
+Dr Toyin Okitikpi is a qualified social worker with over 40 years’ experience in the field of social work and social welfare both as a practitioner and as an academic.
+He has been involved in research and has written and co-authored academic publications.
+He currently sits as a panel member on a number of tribunals.
+He is also a Trustee of Turner Schools Academy.

 bottom of page